 “We liked everything from there,” answered my son.
 My daughter chimed in with a yes!

 There you have it!
-The kids enjoyed the dinosaur exhibit a lot and the other parts of COSI (and I am not sure we’ve even seen half of the museum yet, there is much to do there).
+The kids enjoyed the dinosaur exhibit a lot and the other parts of COSI.
+We have been to the museum twice and we haven’t even seen half of it yet.
+It’s a wonderful gem in downtown Columbus, Ohio!